deco3500-2017/Team-JamJar/README.md

 ### 2.3 Audience
 #### 2.3.1 User Research
-Team Jamjar has conducted a survey to examine if ShareTown solves user’s issue and find out the potential requirements. (see appendix item 1) Due to the limited time, there are just 18 participates involved.
+Our team has conducted a survey to examine if ShareTown solves user’s issue and find out the potential requirements (see appendix item 1).
+There are 18 responses in our survey.
 From the results, most of them are under 35, so this survey will keep continuing.
 Still, based on the result of the research, some insights can be found.

 The relationship between neighbours in an apartment is icy.
 The low frequency of coming across each other is one of the reasons for this insight.
 According to the survey, few of the participate come across their neighbour more than twice a day.
 Nearly half of them do not come across their neighbour even once a day.
 In spite of this, the survey shows that 45% of them know at least one neighbour’s name.
 It implies that if there is a chance, the conversation between neighbours is possible.

 People are more willing to share items than information with neighbours.
 The result shows that there are more than 66.7% people are willing to share items with neighbours, however, only 50% of them are willing to share information.
-From the feedback of those who say no for either sharing items or sharing information, the team JamJar finds the primary reason is that they do not know each other.
+From the feedback of those who say no for either sharing items or sharing information, our team finds the primary reason is that they do not know each other.
 Knowing each other is an important start for the further communication.

 Apartment residents are somewhat miss the announcement of their building.
 The result of the survey shows that there are only 11% people will never miss any announcement of the apartment.
 One of the reasons is that they do not check the message board often.
 Another reason is that they do not check their mail box.
 Due to the various of reasons, it is highly possible that the apartment resident miss the building announcement.

 Those are the insights of the research.
 The product will be designed around these aspects.
 The priority of this product is to allow people to know each other first so that other features can be well implemented.

 #### 2.3.2 Target Audience
 The target user of ShareTown is the apartment-resident who wants / needs to have further communication and interaction with their neighbours.
 We sort out the typical groups of people based on their requirements.

-Apartment manager
+#### Apartment manager
 Apartment manager wants to post an announcement online so that the residents in that apartment can notice it as soon as possible.
 Compared with a house, an apartment needs more regular maintaining such as daily public area cleaning, facilities repairing and fire alarm testing.
 Thus, building manager needs to let people know the date of these activities.

-The elderly
+#### The elderly
-The elderly want to have a product to ask for help to neighbours so that they can solve some small problem.
+The elderly wants to have a product to ask for help to neighbours so that they can solve some small problem.
 They are one of the typical groups in the apartment.
 Generally, they are living with their spouse or alone.
 Because of the age, they may encounter some problems in their daily life such as changing the bulb.
 Thus, they need a tool to look for help.

-Family
+#### Family
 A family wants to have an item-shared platform so that they can exchange or share the items with their neighbours.
 In general, the space of a unit is far less than the space of a house.
 The limited room does not allow residents to have too many items.
 Therefore, they need a platform to share something.
 Besides, they can also use this platform to seek help.
 For example, if they forget to buy something in the grocery shopping, they can also ask if there is someone willing to help.

-Student
+#### Student
 Students want to know the events or activities so that they can spend their leisure time.
 Among the groups of the apartment-resident, student is another typical group, especially the international student.
 They are new to the city and are curious about everything.
 They want to get the information in their place and quickly get into the circle.
 As a result, they need a tool to say hi to the neighbours.

 These four kinds of people are the target user of ShareTown.
 Team Jamjar is going to design a product to facilitate the inclusion in each apartment.

 #### 2.3.3 Experience
 The purpose of ShareTown is to provide apartment residents with a platform to share items and information so that they could have a chance to deeper understand their neighbours.
 It is also a platform for apartment manager to post announcements.

 In order to satisfy and meet users’ requirement, this application must support the following user experiences:

-Simple
+#### Simple
 Due to the various of kinds of target users, it is necessary for the product to be simple.
 First, the layout should be clear and well-organized.
 Second, the interactivity should be simple.
 The hierarchy of the functionality cannot more than three.
 Besides, there should be a clear navigation to tell users where they are and where they could go next.
 Third, the interface should be metaphorical.
 Excellent icons can help user understand the functionality.

-Trustworthy
+#### Trustworthy
 Because this product focuses on creating an online community in each apartment.
 The identity of each user should be real and up to date.
 Each user should be confirmed by the apartment manager.
 The real user online community can decrease the rise of security and safety.

-Friendly
+#### Friendly
 ShareTown is an ice-breaker application which aims to help apartment residents knowing and understanding their neighbours by resource sharing.
 Therefore, the experience we want to provide for the users must be friendly.
 A friendly interface with warm color scheme could create a good mood for the users so that they would be more willing to interact with their neighbours via our product.

-To sum up, being simple, trustworthy and friendly are the core user experience of this product.

 #### 2.3.4 Personas
 Based on the target user, team JamJar develops personas for this project so that the team can always design the product in the right direction. (see appendix item 2)